auth0/docs/articles/product-lifecycle/migrations.md

 # Active Migrations

-We are actively migrating customers to new behaviors for all **Deprecations** listed below.
+We are actively migrating customers to new behaviors for all <dfn data-key="deprecation">Deprecations</dfn> listed below.
 Please review these carefully to ensure you've taken any necessary steps to avoid service disruption.
 To learn more, see [Migration Process](/product-lifecycle/migration-process).

 <table class="table">
   <thead>